RoyTheunissen/GUID-Finder/README.md

     <img alt="tiktok" src="tiktok_dark.png" width="20" height="20" />
 </picture></a>

-_Sometimes you really need find all the places where an asset is being referenced, and Unity's own search solutions are too unreliable for this._
+_Sometimes you really need to find all the places where an asset is being referenced, and Unity's own search solutions are too unreliable for this._

 ## About the Project